oct2pus/emoji-dl/README.md

-# gomoji
+# emoji-dl
-Simple CLI to grab emojis from Fediverse Instances implimenting the Mastodon API. (e.g. Mastodon and Pleroma)
+Simple CLI to grab emojis from Fediverse Instances implimenting the Mastodon API . (e.g. Mastodon and Pleroma)

 ## Build